Pocket/pocket-monorepo/servers/v3-proxy-api/README.md

 ### To pull latest graphQL types

 Our graphQL types are generated from the pocket graph v1 schema.

-To pull the latest types, run:
+First you'll have to make sure that rover is set up appropriately, which will require creating or requesting an API key for the Pocket Graph.
+Once you have it, see instructions for configuring Rover on Apollo's [docs](https://www.apollographql.com/docs/rover/configuring/).

-From the root directory.
+Then to pull the latest types run the command below from the root directory.

 ```bash
 pnpm prebuild --filter=v3-proxy-api...